 There will be no adverse consequences for anyone who reports a whistleblowing concern.

-The following actions may be taken after investigation of the concern;
+The following actions may be taken after investigation of the concern:

-- No action if the allegation proves unfounded.
+No action if the allegation proves unfounded.

-If the whislteblower feels that having exhausted all channels and that the matter still has not been properly investigated by the firm, there are various prescribed bodies with whom they can raise their concerns.
+If the whistleblower feels that having exhausted all channels and that the matter still has not been properly investigated by the firm, there are various prescribed bodies with whom they can raise their concerns.
 Examples of these organisations are:

-A central record of all whistleblowing allegations will be held by the Ethics Partner who will report on the outcome of investigations to the National Executive and to the firm’s Independent Non-Executives.
+A central record of all whistleblowing allegations will be held by the ethics partner, who will report on the outcome of investigations to the national executive and to the firm’s independent non-executives.

-Where a party wishes to make a complaint regarding our service please contact our Managing Partner at:
+Where a party wishes to make a complaint regarding our service, please contact our managing partner at: